 The Simple Secret to an Instantly Cleaner Trauma Room?
 Hit The Light

 A nurse’s station is one thing.
 Any operating or trauma room is another.
-Would the same type of lighting technology work in a more intense health care setting such as these?
+Would the same lighting technology work in a more intense healthcare setting?

 The Emergency Department of Samaritan Hospital, a member of St. Peter’s Health Partners in Troy, N.Y., put the technology to the test, adding eight antimicrobial lighting fixtures above a trauma room bed.

 This experiment differed from the above example in one way: Unlike nursing stations, which are never unoccupied, trauma rooms on occasion are—which allowed the room’s antimicrobial lighting system to have an occupancy mechanism that switched from a cooler white-lighting to a second, deeper-cleaning mode that utilized a violet hue when the space was empty.
 (Though approved for continuous use when people are present, this second mode emitted colored lighting that some find visually uncomfortable, which is why a vacant space is recommended.)